Devon Metro

-The network is primarily made up of 5 lines with a total of 40 stations radiating from the city centre across the Greater Exeter Area, including the neighbouring districts of East Devon, Mid Devon and Teignbridge, but in some instances extends beyond this with Barnstaple and Okehampton as termini for the Tarka and Dartmoor lines respectively.

 History

 Background

 Due to the historical development of railways by competing companies in Exeter, which acts as the gateway to the rest of the South West Peninsula, the city has enjoyed an unusually extensive railway network for its size, being the meeting point of various lines.
-Despite substantial sections of Exeter's railway infrastructure being selected for closure as a part of the Beeching Axe, such as St Thomas station or the Avocet and East Devon Lines, most of the network survived but underwent significant economies to justify their retention, including the singling of previously double-tracked routes.
+Despite substantial sections of Exeter's railway infrastructure being selected for closure as a part of the Beeching Axe, such as St Thomas station and the Avocet and East Devon Lines, most of the network survived, but underwent significant economies to justify their retention, including the singling of previously double-tracked routes.

-In the years since, Exeter has gone through substantial expansion and has become one of the fastest-growing cities in the country, with growth particularly large in the eastern suburbs of the city.
+In the years since, Exeter has gone through substantial expansion and has become one of the fastest-growing cities in the country, with growth particularly in the eastern suburbs of the city.
 This has led to Exeter becoming one of the most congested cities in the UK.
 The need to reduce congestion on the roads led to the reopening of Pinhoe and Digby & Sowton stations in 1983 and 1995 respectively, and the construction of a new passing loop at Axminster in 2009 to increase the frequency on the East Devon Line.
 These enhancements in the east of the city were intended to attract more commuters to travel to and from the city centre by train instead of car.
-The local rail routes subsequently experienced rapid growth in passenger numbers forcing them to operate near or at maximum track capacity with the limitations of the single-track lines left after Beeching.
-This impacted reliability due to the lack of leeway available if a train was slightly delayed causing problems to cascade, often requiring trains to be cancelled to regulate the service.
-Compounded with the continuing high levels of congestion and population growth, this led to Devon County Council to submit an expression of interest to the government for funding towards what it dubbed the "Devon Metro scheme" in 2010.
+The local rail routes subsequently experienced rapid growth in passenger numbers, forcing them to operate near or at maximum track capacity with the limitations of the single-track lines left after Beeching.
+This impacted reliability, due to the lack of leeway available if a train was slightly delayed.
+This caused problems to cascade, often requiring trains to be cancelled to regulate the service.
+Compounded with the continuing high levels of congestion and population growth, this led Devon County Council to submit an expression of interest to the government for funding towards what it dubbed the "Devon Metro scheme" in 2010.